MonicaG/MonicaG.github.io/_posts/2015-06-03-formatting-code-with-pygments-and-jekyll.md

 ## Line numbers

-I chose to use the table option ( {% raw  %} {% highlight python linenos=table %} {% endraw %}) for displaying line numbers because it allows for easy copying and pasting of the code.
+I chose to use the table option ( {% raw  %} <code>{% highlight python linenos=table %} </code> {% endraw %}) for displaying line numbers because it allows for easy copying and pasting of the code.
 The HTML generated is dependent on whether line numbers are included or not.
 The HTML generated for a code snippet using "linenos=table" is the following:

 {% highlight html linenos=table %}
 <table class="highlighttable">